-- In week 45, the percent of specimens testing positive for rhinovirus increased is and above levels observed in previous seasons at this time. - In week 45, the percent of specimens testing positive for parainfluenza remained stable and is similar to levels observed in previous seasons at this time. - In week 45, the percent of specimens testing positive for RSV continued to increase notably and is above levels observed in the last two seasons at this time.
+- The percent of specimens testing positive for rhinovirus increased and is above levels observed in previous seasons at this time. - The percent of specimens testing positive for parainfluenza increased and is above levels observed in previous seasons at this time. - The percent of specimens testing positive for RSV continued to increase notably and is above levels observed in the last two seasons at this time.